Stages of Bone Healing Explained: Full Bone Healing Timeline and Process Overview

 Surgery for Severe Fractures

 Surgery may be required for complex bone fractures or when the bone has broken into multiple pieces.
+Sometimes, broken bones can even threaten internal organs if they’re jutting in odd directions or pressing on other important structures.
 Orthopedic surgeons use metal rods, plates, or screws to hold bone fragments together.

 With internal fixation, these screws or other implants are placed under the skin.
 With external fixation, part of the hardware supporting the healing bone is outside the skin.
 Screws or rods placed in the bone are attached to a supportive frame on the injured limb.